 It’s always better to attempt data recovery from a damaged hard drive without opening it up.
-Opening the drive multiplies the risk of a total loss of data.
+Opening the drive greatly increases the risk of a total loss of data.
 The types of recovery that can be carried out without dismantling the drive are:

 The data is inaccessible but the drive itself is not damaged.
 We have hardware and software products that can be used to recover data lost in this way.
 The degree of difficulty varies from drive to drive and this is reflected in the prices we charge.